caseyg/awesome/TOPICS.md

 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
-Join our discord: https://discord.gg/ejRNvftDp9
+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
+Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, YouTube, GitHub, Discord, and more.
+Join our Discord: https://discord.gg/ejRNvftDp9

 *   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.